SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 - OGG - See "Vorbis".
 - Opus - A lossy audio compression format, slightly newer than OGG but with less wide adoption.
 - Proprietary Compression - Any non-Werner SF3 SoundFont® compression system.
 Usage is not allowed in SFe.
+- Quirk - Any player-specific function that is automatically enabled and modifies the behaviour of any numeric parameters used by legacy SF2.0x, including preset locations, parameters, units, modulators or NRPNs.
+- Quirks mode - A mode in an SFe-compatible player that enables the implementation quirks.
 - RF64 - See "RIFF64".
 - RIFF64 - A 64-bit RIFF-type format.
 Contrast to the RIFF format, which is 32-bit.
 Therefore, the maximum file size is above 4 gigabytes in size.
 - RIFF-type format - Formats similar to RIFF (Resource Interchange File Format), see "RIFF" in `SFSPEC24.PDF` for more information.